• Skip to primary navigation

 See, I've had a bag of Bob's Red Mill hazelnut flour sitting in my fridge for nearly a year!
 My original thought was a hazelnut bread or muffin recipe, but then the holidays came around and cookies felt like a must.
 Everyone loves a cookie!

-• Thick with a gooey center
+• perfect texture - thick with a slightly crisp outer texture and gooey center

 Here's what you need: